GROUP CHIEF EXECUTIVE OFFICER’S STATEMENT for the six months ended 30 September 2011

 Net Asset Value

-As at 30 September 2010, the Company had net assets of £5.097m (unaudited) as per these interim accounts.
-There were 10,381,973 Ordinary Shares in issue at that date which equates to a net asset value (NAV) per share of 49.09p.
-At 17 pence per share the Ordinary Shares of the Company are currently trading at approximately a 65% discount to the net asset value.
+As at 30 September 2011, the Company had net assets of £5.133m (unaudited) as per these interim accounts.
+There were 10,381,973 Ordinary Shares in issue at that date which equates to a net asset value (NAV) per share of 49 pence.
+At 16 pence per share the Ordinary Shares of the Company are currently trading at approximately a 67% discount to the net asset value.

 Performance by Trading Subsidiaries

-Profit/loss figures for individual subsidiaries are stated before tax and inter-company charges (including the costs of operating the plc which are recovered through management charges to trading subsidiaries), interest paid, interest received, depreciation and amortisation.
+Profit/loss figures for individual subsidiaries are stated before tax and inter-company charges (including the costs of operating the plc which are recovered through management charges to trading subsidiaries), interest paid and received, depreciation and amortisation.

 Adamson’s Laboratory Services Limited